kengibson1111/go-stdlib/README.md

 Formatted I/O

-* printstrings - several samples showing formatting verbs for strings.

-* printbytes - same as printstrings only for a byte array.

 * rawbytes - more printing but starting with a raw string.
 Not sure why I would want to use raw strings if I have a UTF-8 editor.